 “It’s nice,” she said.
 When he said nothing.
 She turned to him and said, “I like it.”

 She was being polite.
 She made an effort to be polite, but she was still being polite.
 There was a point in his life when that would not have been enough for him.
 Those days passed when he realized that most people didn’t have an almost physical need for music in the manner he did.
 Most people led a better life than he had, and there was no need for music.
 They enjoyed music in the manner others enjoy a nice setting, but for the most part music was nothing but background noise for them.
-It was a disappointing fact of life, but it was still a fact.
+It was a disappointing fact, but it was still a fact.

 “Criminy,” Jake whispered, as he pulled into the motel parking lot, and his headlights washed up on Myrle Gumear and Rogene Tvardik exiting Myrle’s car.
 He couldn’t believe this was happening.
 Again.
 Again with the excuses, Jake thought.
 ‘Would you like to go somewhere else,’ he thought of asking Wanda while his Jeep idled in the motel parking lot.
-‘There’s about one hundred motels and hotels in this area, you want to find another?’
+‘There are about one hundred motels and hotels in this area, you want to find another?’
 He moved the car so that the headlights were no longer on Rogene and Myrle.
-After doing that, Jake allowed his Jeep to idle in a space of indecision, away from the porticature of the motel and in no particular parking slot.
+After doing that, Jake allowed his Jeep to idle in a space of indecision, away from the entrance of the motel and in no particular parking slot.

 “What’s the matter?”
 Wanda asked.

 “Do you know them?”

 Jake said that he did, and he described some of the particulars, but he kept it superficial.

 “So, do you want to go somewhere else?” he asked.

 “You’re the driver,” she said in the same playful manner she had earlier.
 Soon after saying it, Wanda appeared to recognize the purport of what he had just asked her, and she said, “This is fine Jake.”